dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/getting_started.md

 python3 --version
 ```

-If the default Python 3 version does not match the requirements you can list all python versions that are installed under /usr by typing
+If the default Python 3 version does not match the requirements you can list all python versions that are installed on your system under /usr by typing

 ```
 ls /usr/bin/python*